-Clause 4.3 states:
+Clause 4.4 states:

-- (1) The objectives of this clause are as follows: - (a) to nominate heights that will provide a transition in built form and land use intensity within the area covered by this Plan, - (b) to minimise visual impact, disruption of views, loss of privacy and loss of solar access to existing development, - (c) to require the height of future buildings to have regard to heritage sites and their settings, - (d) to ensure the preservation of historic views, - (e) to reinforce and respect the existing character and scale of low density residential areas, - (f) to maintain satisfactory sky exposure and daylight to existing buildings within commercial centres, to the sides and rear of tower forms and to key areas of the public domain, including parks, streets and lanes. - (2) The height of a building on any land is not to exceed the maximum height shown for the land on the Height of Buildings Map..
+- (1) The objectives of this clause are as follows: - (a) to regulate density of development and generation of vehicular and pedestrian traffic, - (b) to provide a transition in built form and land use intensity within the area covered by this Plan, - (c) to require the bulk and scale of future buildings to have regard to heritage sites and their settings, - (d) to reinforce and respect the existing character and scale of low density residential areas. - (2) The maximum floor space ratio for a building on any land is not to exceed the floor space ratio shown for the land on the Floor Space Ratio Map.